denizCvrl/tutorial_website/content/tutorial/07_archetypes_part1/index.md

 ### What's Archetype?

 In the drop-down menu of __Archetype__ in the new post window, you have many options: default, docs, home, post, project, publication, slides, and talk.
 They are content template files with preconfigured front matter.
-Since we already covered the `content/home/` folder, let me explain what preconfigured front matter is by comparing __default__ and __home__ options.
+You can read what archetype or front matter is from the website of Hugo <https://gohugo.io/content-management/archetypes/> but let me explain using two different archetypes in the academic theme.
+We already covered the `content/home/` folder and you already used two different preconfigured front matter: __default__ and __home__.

 __Home__ option creates a template that you can use for a widget.
 While we were managing widgets in the home folder, we copied and pasted .md files  to create new widgets .
 Well, you could also go to Addins, choose New Post and then select __home__ as an archetype.